rationalagents/gemstateio-groups/README.md

 Reckful abandon is also OK.

 ## Contributing
 This repository has the most up-to-date descriptions, approximate locations, and recurrance/frequency of meetings.
+But we need your help to keep it that way!

 If you know a new group, see a bug in current group information, or one of the groups is sadly no more, please open an issue (https://github.com/waded/gemstateio-groups/issues) or PR to fix it yourself!

-Please see groups-schema.json, which you can use with http://csvlint.io, to check your work.
+If you modify groups.csv directly please see groups-schema.json, which you can use with http://csvlint.io, to check your work.

-A group should have held one meeting and have a URL explaining date/time of future meetings.
-(We want groups that intend to meet frequently... no "first annuals.")
-The groups should be focused on any aspect of technology industry in Idaho, tech/STEM education, or 'hackfests' where cool stuff's being built.
-We'll be checking in to see if groups are still alive, an effort that takes time.
-Please open an issue if you have questions about what we might accept!
+Groups should have held one meeting and have a URL explaining date/time of future meetings: we want groups that intend to meet frequently... no "first annuals."
+Groups should be focused on any aspect of technology industry in Idaho, tech/STEM education, or 'hackfests' where cool stuff's built.
+We'll be checking in to see if groups are still alive, an effort that we expect will take some time and care, and we think these rules will help.
+If you wonder if a group would be accepted please open an issue to ask!

 ## Frequent contributors
 - ?